-However, in the existing revenue models for telco partnerships, OTT players offer a discounted rate per subscriber vis-à-vis their standalone subscription rates.
-Thus, realisations per subscriber are lower.
-However, they manage to save on customer acquisition costs, which will partly offset lower realisations.
+For wider distribution of OTT content, players have entered into partnerships/tie-ups with telcos as well as mobile / TV manufacturers.
+While telcos provide them with large data subscriber base that would readily view content online, mobile and TV manufacturers provide pre-loaded apps / channels to users driving more usage.
+However, in the existing revenue models for telco partnerships, OTT players offer a discounted rate per subscriber vis-à-vis their standalone subscription rates, thus realisations per subscriber are lower.
 Nonetheless, subscriber acquisition via telco partnership is quick and sticky, as some of the telcos bundle OTT services for their premium/post-paid customer base.
+Taking the case of AltBalaji, the subscription revenue per user received from telcos is ~60% of standalone subscription fee.